A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What is small-group health insurance?

 In most states, small-group health insurance is medical insurance purchased by businesses with 50 or fewer full-time equivalent employees, to provide health coverage for the employees and their families.
-In four states, small group plans are sold to businesses with up to 100 employees (in most states, businesses with 51+ employees obtain coverage in the large group market, but in those four states, the large group market starts with businesses that have at least 101 employees).
+In four states, small group plans are sold to businesses with up to 100 employees, although this will drop to three states when Colorado changes its definition of small group starting in 20261 (in most states, businesses with 51+ employees obtain coverage in the large group market, but in those four states — three states as of 2026 — the large group market starts with businesses that have at least 101 employees).

 How are small group health plans regulated?